HAUNT ME ALWAYS

 Is it a coincidence that she lived here and I am tied to this place?

 My shaking hands go wonderingly to my abdomen.
 I can feel the remnant flickers of a tiny life force that used to rest in there.
-A sudden, wrenching loss makes me ache.
-I want to wail, to break down.
+A sudden, wrenching loss makes me ache and I want to wail, to break down.

-A raging calm steadies me.
-If I was Ash, that makes Helen my killer.
-My baby’s killer.
+An icy calm grips me.
+If I was Ash, that makes Helen my killer, my baby’s killer.
 I flick my gaze up, eyes narrowed.
-She has almost reached Ben and is smirking at the gun he is pointing at her.
+She’s almost reached Ben and is smirking at the gun he’s now pointing at her.
 “That won’t kill me, you know,” she says as if she is bored and waves a hand.
 Out of nowhere a green orb of light slams into Ben and he sprawls on the ground with a curse.

 A gunshot pierces the air.

-Helen flinches back, clutching her chest.
+The impact rocks Helen back, and she clutches her chest,her aura flickering from green to the brightest of reds.
 Blood leaks out from between her fingers.
 “Good aim, Ben, but you’ll have to do better.
 It is time to pay up.”
-His wedding ring slips away from his hand and floats up to her.
+His wedding ring slips off his finger and drifts towards her.
 I tilt my head.
 It is silver with a yellow gemstone adorning it and has an aura that reeks of power.